Ubiquity of Emergent Hebbian Dynamics in Regularized Learning: Noise-Learning balance leads to Anti-Hebbian learning

-where $v$ is the weight before noise injection.
-This is nothing but thermal noise that can exist ubiquitously in the brain \cite{london2010sensitivity}.
-It can also be seen as an approximate model of the SGD noise, which causes $w$ to fluctuate around the mean \cite{liu2021noise}.
-The updates are
+where $x \in \mathbb{R}^d,\ y \in \mathbb{R}$ are sampled from some underlying distribution at every training step.
+Here, we inject noise $\epsilon \in \mathcal{N}(0, \sigma I)$ to the weight before every optimization step so that $w = v + \epsilon$, where $v$ is the weight before noise injection.
+This could be a thermal noise that can exist ubiquitously in the brain \citep{london2010sensitivity}.
+It can also be seen as an approximate model of the SGD noise, which causes $w$ to fluctuate around the mean \citep{liu2021noise}.
+The learning signal and Hebbian update are

 The alignment between the two is